 One base hospital has been designated by/for the County, providing on-line medical control by physicians or authorized registered nurses.
-The base hospital also provides medical control for all trauma cases.
 There is a base station application and selection process for designation should more than one hospital be interested in being designated as a base hospital.
 Prehospital providers that furnish paramedic services are required to have an EMS Medical Director.
 The EMS Agency Medical Director serves in this capacity for fire agency providers.